PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 Months 43–48: Production Hybrid Deployment

-Low risk (Month 43-44):
+Low risk (Months 43–44):

-- Internal tools, dev/test systems
+- Internal tools, dev/test systems, non-customer-facing applications

-- Quick rollback if issues detected
+- Quick rollback if issues detected — change policy back

-Medium risk (Month 45-46):
+Medium risk (Months 45–46):

-- Internal APIs and services
+- Employee-facing applications, internal APIs and services

 - Business-critical but not customer-facing

-High risk (Month 47-48):
+High risk (Months 47–48):

-- Customer-facing websites and APIs
+- Customer-facing websites and APIs, revenue-critical applications

 - Payment processing, authentication systems

-- CertBridge routes 80-90% of certificates to hybrid CA
+- The 3AM routes 80–90% of certificates to hybrid CA

 - Update routing policy: "Route certificates for [app group] to hybrid CA"